ChenRui-TAAS/sgRNA-specificity-calculation-for-CRISPR-Cas9/README.md

 sgRNA-specificity-calculation-for-CRISPR-Cas9
 =============================================

-A simple pipeline for genome-wide calculating sgRNA specificity and off-target number for the CRISPR-Cas9 system<br>
+A simple pipeline for genome-wide calculating sgRNA specificity and off-target number for the CRISPR-Cas9 system
-2019.09.03<br>
+2019.09.03
-Rui Chen<br>
+Rui Chen
-chenrui.taas@gmail.com; chenrui.2011@outlook.com<br>
+chenrui.taas@gmail.com; chenrui.2011@outlook.com

 Brief introduction
 ------------------
 Clustered regularly interspaced short palindromic repeats (CRISPR), a class of immune-associated sequences in bacteria, have been developed as a powerful tool for editing eukaryotic genomes in diverse cells and organisms in recent years.
 The CRISPR-Cas9 system can recognize upstream 20 nt sequence (guide sequence) adjacent to the PAM site, and trigger double strand DNA cleavage and DNA repair mechanisms, which eventually result in knock-out, knock-in or site-specific mutagenesis.
 However, off-target effect caused by guide sequence misrecognition is the major drawback and restricts its widespread application.
 In this study, global analysis of specificities of all guide sequences in _Arabidopsis thaliana_, _Oryza sativa_ (rice) and _Glycine max_ (soybean) genomes were performed and three genome-wide databases for these plants were established including intergenic regions.
 For each target site of CRISPR-Cas9, specificity score and off-target number were calculated and evaluated.
 The mean values of off-target number for A. thaliana, rice and soybean were determined as 27.5, 57.3 and 174.7, respectively.
 Comparative analysis among these plants suggested that the frequency of off-target effect was positively correlated to genome size.
-Our results contributed to the better understanding of CRISPR-Cas9 system in plants and helped to minimize the off-target effect during its applications in the future.<br>
+Our results contributed to the better understanding of CRISPR-Cas9 system in plants and helped to minimize the off-target effect during its applications in the future.

 Version of plant genomes:
 -------------------------
-_Arabidopsis thaliana_ genome (TAIR10) was downloaded from Ensembl (http://www.ensembl.org).<br>
+_Arabidopsis thaliana_ genome (TAIR10) was downloaded from Ensembl (http://www.ensembl.org).
-_Oryza sativa_ genome (IRGSP-1.0) was downloaded from NCBI (GCF_001433935.1).<br>
+_Oryza sativa_ genome (IRGSP-1.0) was downloaded from NCBI (GCF_001433935.1).
-_Glycine max_ genome (Gmax_275_v2.0) and annotation files were downloaded from Phytozome (https://phytozome.jgi.doe.gov, Gmax V10).<br>
+_Glycine max_ genome (Gmax_275_v2.0) and annotation files were downloaded from Phytozome (https://phytozome.jgi.doe.gov, Gmax V10).

 Manual for sgRNA analysis
 -------------------------
-###Step_1, get whole set of sgRNA sequences.<br>
+###Step_1, get whole set of sgRNA sequences.

-"extract_sgRNAs_across_genome.pl"<br>
+"extract_sgRNAs_across_genome.pl"

-Usage:<br>
+Usage:
         perl   extract_sgRNAs_across_genome.pl   gff3_file   genome.fa   output_filename<br>

 For example:<br>